Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 Debt to equity = Total debt ÷ Shareholders’ equity attributable to Procter & Gamble

-The analysis of the quarterly financial data reveals several noteworthy trends and fluctuations over the examined period.
+The analysis of the quarterly financial data reveals several notable trends in the capital structure and financial leverage over the reported periods.

 - Total Debt